EvanDaley/VR/README.md

 4. Xbox controller movement (based on modular Unity Input Class).
 Left-Thumbstick for movement and Bumpers for camera rotation. <br>

 OTHER:<br>
 1. The Multiplayer uses Unity's new networking (as of 9/21/15) which you need to set up with your Unity account.
 After downloading the project log in to your Unity account and set up the networking as a NEW PROJECT.
+[NETWORKING WAS REMOVED]